 Lastly, when settling your estate, especially if it is complicated, a notary will make sure that the legal requirements are followed and all legal questions are settled.

-To find a notary near you, visit the website of the Chambre des notaires du Québec (association of notaries).
+There are about 3,800 notaries in Quebec.
+To find one near you, visit the website of the Chambre des notaires du Québec (professional order of notaries).

 A lawyer can help you prepare legal documents to prevent problems in the future.

-If a legal problem involving your estate arises, a lawyer can help you solve it.
-She can guide you through the process and give you information about your choices.
+If a legal problem involving your estate planning arises, a lawyer can help you solve it.
+A lawyer can guide you through the process and give you information about your choices.
 For example, there are alternative methods for settling conflicts, including mediation.
 Another option is legal action in the courts.

 As far as legal action is concerned, only lawyers can prepare documents to be filed in court or argue a case in front of a judge when the case is contested.